 If you’re having trouble sleeping after your ostomy surgery due to worries about leakage or rolling over on your pouch, that’s completely normal.
-But there are options that will help you relax and get back to a restful sleep schedule.
+But some options will help you relax and get back to a restful sleep schedule.
 Here are our top tips for improving your sleep after ostomy surgery.

-Top 4 Tips For Improving Sleep Quality After Ostomy Surgery
+Top 4 Tips For Better Sleep Quality After Ostomy Surgery

 Sleep Options for Different Ostomy Surgery Types

-For example, those who have had a urostomy procedure have the option to use a night drainage system that connects with their ostomy pouch.
-This eliminates concerns about the amount of water or other liquids you may intake before bed.
-Also, no more worrying about needing to change your urostomy pouch in the middle of the night.
+This should help eliminate concerns about the amount of water or other liquids you may intake before bed.
+Also, you won’t have to worry about getting up to change or empty your urostomy pouch in the middle of the night.

 Ileostomy or Colostomy Surgery

-Adjusting to living with an ostomy and using ostomy supplies can take some time to get used to, but before long, you’ll be a seasoned professional at your ostomy regimen, and you can get back to enjoying a healthy sleep schedule too!
+Adjusting to living with an ostomy and using ostomy supplies can take some time to get used to.
+But with a little more time and practice, your new nighttime routine will feel normal, and you should be able to enjoy a healthy sleep schedule again too.

-For more information regarding quality ConvaTec ostomy supplies, contact one of our trained Ostomy Specialists, and we’ll be glad to help with your ostomy supply needs.
+For more information regarding Convatec ostomy supplies, contact our trained Ostomy Specialists.
+We’ll be glad to help with your ostomy supply needs.